alexgolec/tda-api/docs/streaming.rst

 ++++++++++++++++

 Level one quotes provide an up-to-date view of bid/ask/volume data.
-They are updated live as data comes in.
+They are updated live as market conditions change.

 ---------------
 Equities Quotes
 ---------------

-Quotes for equities on NYSE, AMEX, and Asia Pacific.
+Level one quotes for equities traded on NYSE, AMEX, and Asia Pacific.

 .. automethod:: tda.streaming::StreamClient.level_one_equity_subs
 .. automethod:: tda.streaming::StreamClient.add_level_one_equity_handler